 Tier 5: Name/Brand screenwriter and Series Creator

-Your earnings floor is £80k, though your target earnings are £250k or possibly much more.
+Your earnings floor is probably about $80,000, though your target earnings are probably $250,000 or possibly much more.

-You’ll no longer be writing episodes of other people’s shows (unless it’s DOCTOR WHO) and your feature rewrites will almost exclusively be Hollywood movies.
-You’ll probably have feature scripts set-up at several different production companies as well as original TV shows at various stages of development – on both sides of the Atlantic.
+You’ll no longer be writing episodes of other people’s shows and your feature rewrites will almost exclusively be Hollywood movies.
+You’ll probably have feature scripts set-up at several different production companies as well as original TV shows at various stages of development.

 Your screenwriting salary in a year will possibly combine

-- a feature commission at £75k and an original primetime series commission totalling at least £250k (including multiple broadcast episodes and a producer credit along with the fees that come with it).
+- A feature commission between $75,0000 and $139,000 and an original primetime series commission totalling at least $250,000 (including multiple broadcast episodes and a producer credit along with the fees that come with it);

 And at that tier of your screenwriting salary the sky really is the limit…